 Fellowship will award four of the most promising scientific minds with up to $25,000 each to start their innovative T1D research

 NEW YORK, NY (September 7, 2016) – JDRF, the leading research and advocacy organization funding type 1 diabetes (T1D) research, and the International Society for Pediatric and Adolescent Diabetes (ISPAD), today announced a memorandum of understanding that initiates a co-sponsorship of the ISPAD-JDRF Research Fellowship, which will offer diabetes researchers funding for at least six months of research in a recognized ISPAD center of excellence.

 The competitive fellowship, which is available to ISPAD members below age 40 who wish to pursue a career in diabetes-related research, will fund up to $25,000 USD per fellowship and will be offered to four researchers per year from 2017 through 2020.
-The application process will begin in March 2017.

 “JDRF is excited to partner with ISPAD to support this Research Fellowship and to see the promising research that will be completed as a result,” said Aaron Kowalski, JDRF Chief Mission Officer, Vice President, Research.
 “We are always eager to foster the development of the best and brightest minds in type 1 diabetes research.
 Innovation comes from many places and partners.
 To ensure we find the best and fastest ways to cure, prevent and treat T1D, we need to enable and support the next generation of exceptional researchers.”